How to Insure Classic and Collector Cars

 • You don’t have a reliable way of storing your vehicle.

 If you don’t qualify, this type of insurance isn’t for you.
-Also, if you plan on using your antique car as your main means of transportation, you’ll most likely need standard liability, collision, and comprehensive coverage rather than collector insurance.
+Also, if you plan on using your antique car as your main means of transportation, you’ll most likely need standard liability, collision, and comprehensive coverage rather than a collectable vehicle policy.

 Collector car coverage protects your vehicle from a few specific dangers.
 Here’s a list of what you’ll be safe from: